anthonybishopric/anthonybishopric.github.io/source/_posts/2013-05-10-programming-in-total-darkness.md

 layout: post
 title: Programming In The Dark
 ---
-I want to talk about the process of becoming a mostly self-taught developer.
-It's a process I think lots of us go through implicitly but it's not something we talk about in great detail.

-In a lot of ways, I don't think my experience is unique.
-But at the same time, there are aspects of my coming into professional software development that few I know share.
-You may judge for yourself, but I wanted to get it out in writing.
-Sometimes I can't see the subtleties of a problem until I write it out.

-I had a very steep learning curve to climb in my first startup that negatively affected the way I coded for years.
+I climbed a very steep learning curve in my first startup that negatively affected the way I coded for years.

 During my Chinese Literature class in the Spring semester of 2007, my phone rang - I let it go to voicemail.
 [Jeremy Welch](http://www.jeremyrwelch.com/) and I would talk later that night about starting a company called [Shoeboxed](http://shoeboxed.com).
 We had absurd, nonsensical goals for the product - a social network to share information about your purchases.
 I had not entertained the idea of being in a startup; at the time, I was a TA in a computer organization class and thought being in a startup might be a differentiator for me.
 After talking with my mom about the prospect of starting a company, I decided to go for it.

-The next part of this story is sort of similar to the startup war stories you hear all the time - we had 3 redbull powered all-nighters to hit our launch date, drama among founders, convincing skeptical friends, etcetera ad nauseum - but I really don't want to talk about it like that.
+Fast-forward through 3 redbull powered all-nighters to hit our launch date, drama among founders, convincing skeptical friends, etcetera ad nauseum - but I really don't want to talk about it like that.
 I don't have any rose-tinted glasses for that time or for that experience.
 To some extent, this post is a cautionary tale about knowledge and how it can be gleaned over time.
-It is fundamentally about what it means to be a programmer with no experience trying to build a sophisticated web product.
+It is fundamentally about what it meant for me to be a programmer with no experience trying to build a sophisticated web product.

 I first learned about programming languages^ in my freshman year of college.
 I had a natural love for it but my knowledge was necessarily limited by my experience.
 With only 2 years of intro-CS exposure, I entered the startup fray with very little ammunition for success.
 The scope of the project seemed overwhelming, the way asking a 5 year old to pay the family taxes would be overwhelming.
 There were so many intermediate steps I hadn't taken and I didn't have time to go through them.